gov-cy/staging-govcy-design-system-docs/src/getting-started/page-template.md

 <a href="#mainContainer" class="govcy-skip-link">Skip to main content</a>
 ```

-Make sure that the target element of the anchor is the ==main section== container and that it includes the ==error summary==  if applicable, the `h1` and the main content of the page.
+Make sure that the target element of the anchor is the **main section** container and that it includes the [error summary](../../components/error_summary/)  if applicable, the `h1` and the main content of the page.
 However, if you’re using a component that must be read before the user can skip to the main content (such as a cookie banner) , place the skip link immediately after the component.

 The skip link component is visually hidden until a keyboard press activates it.
 The link should give the users the option to bypass the top-level navigation links and jump to the main content (`mainContainer`) of the page.